THE OPENING OF THE SINAMALE BRIDGE & WHAT IT MEANS TO THE MALDIVES

 Whilst speedboats and ferries will still continue their service between the airport and Male and the public bus service will operate between the airport, Hulhumale and Male; like most international airports there will be for the first time the opportunity for tourists to make use of a taxi service.

 It is now possible to take a private taxi to Hulhumale and Male from the taxi rank positioned to the left on the waterfront area.
 Previously only designated licensed vehicles could journey to and from the airport.
-The current charge is 75MVR to reach Hulhumale or Male, which also entails crossing the bridge!
+The current charge is 85MVR to reach Hulhumale and 70MVR to Male, which also entails crossing the bridge!

 Need to know!